Richard Vallat KC

 Indirect tax

-Richard is “a brilliant lawyer who knows SDLT like the back of his hand.
+Richard is known as: “a brilliant lawyer who knows SDLT like the back of his hand.
 He is particularly good on VAT and film finance issues and is a genuine expert on all tax-related matters.”

 - SDLT on high value residential property transactions including partnerships and close companies / de-enveloping; consequences of historic planning for new purchasers; “mixed use” arguments; multiple dwellings relief.